elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - Keys are never hardcoded into applications
 - Logging and caching of keys or other cryptographic data is blocked
 - All sensitive data is encrypted at rest
-- Ensure all cryptographic algorithms and tools are up-to-date and support strong encryption
+- All cryptographic algorithms and tools are up-to-date and support strong encryption
-- Avoid key leakage by using a secrets' manager like Hashicorp Vault
+- Avoid key leakage by using a secrets manager like Hashicorp Vault
 - Keep all unnecessary sensitive data  (eg. old credit card info) in an inaccessible location
 - Encrypt all data in transit and enforce with protocols like HSTS - HTTP Strict Transport Security
 - Enforce strong and regularly changed passwords